-- Landlord’s Name & Address (required for all) – Wisconsin requires landlords to provide contact information in their lease agreements to establish communication for serving legal notices.
+- Landlord’s Name and Address (required for all leases) – Wisconsin requires that landlords provide contact information in a lease agreement.
+This establishes a clear channel of communication for serving legal notice.

-- Shared Utility Arrangements (required for some) – Wisconsin properties that share a master meter or submeter their utilities must include a disclosure that outlines how utility charges are split between each party to ensure each party can be held legally responsible for their calculated charges.
+- Shared Utility Arrangements (required for some leases) – Wisconsin properties which share a master meter or submeter for utilities must disclose how utility charges are split between each party.

-- Check-In Sheet (required for all) – Landlords in Wisconsin are required to provide tenants a check-in sheet that outlines the condition of the property, which must then be returned within 7 days of move-in and should be held until the end of the lease to be used for deducting damages from the security deposit.
+- Move-In Checklist (required for all leases) – Landlords in Wisconsin are required to provide tenants a move-in checklist (sometimes called a “check-in sheet”) outlining any flaws in the condition of the rental property.
+This sheet must be returned within 7 days of move-in, and should be held by the landlord until deductions are complete at the end of the lease.

-- Nonstandard Rental Provision Disclosure (required for some) – If the landlord and tenant agree to any nonstandard Wisconsin leasing procedures, such as terms of notice upon entry, they must be outlined in a separate attachment titled “NONSTANDARD PROVISIONS” and signed by each party to absolve either party of liability from standard rental provisions.
+- Nonstandard Rental Provision Disclosure (required for some leases) – Any nonstandard Wisconsin leasing procedures, such as terms of notice upon entry, must be outlined in a separate attachment titled “NONSTANDARD PROVISIONS” and signed by all parties.
+There may otherwise be enforceability issues if any provisions get challenged.

 To learn more about required disclosures in Wisconsin, click here.